Modbus Controller

 uint16_t((year << 8) | month)};

-// Create a modbus command item with the time information as the payload
+// Create a Modbus command item with the time information as the payload

 esphome::modbus_controller::ModbusCommandItem set_rtc_command =